dotrinh-DM/itdict-With-Kony-Framework/README.md

 **Desktop**
  * DesktopWeb
-# It is always is Free.
+# It is always Free.